Alexander Campbell and Isabella McDonald are my paternal grandfather's paternal grandparents. Alexander

 By 1913 Isabella was living with her daughter and son–in–law in Numurkah, where she died at age 83 on

 23 November 1914.
-She is buried in an unmarked grave at Numurkah Cemetery.
+She was buried at Numurkah Cemetery.

 Alexander steals from brother, leaves Victoria